Cyclospora: clinical and travel guidance

 Between 2005 and 2014, on average, 32 cases of Cyclospora were reported in England and Wales each year.
 Of these, country or region of travel was known for around a quarter of all cases.
 Cases most commonly had reported travel to South and South East Asia and South and Central America.

 In 2015, an increase in cases returning from Mexico was reported in the UK and Canada.
-Between 1 June and 22 September 2015, a total of 79 cases were reported in the UK (England, Scotland and Wales) that were associated with travel to Mexico.
-A similar outbreak is ongoing in 2016.
-Updates are available in the Health Protection Report.
+Between 1 June and 22 September 2015, a total of 79 cases were reported in the UK (England, Scotland and Wales) that were associated with travel to Mexico (mainly to the Riviera Maya); a similar outbreak occurred in 2016 involving 443 UK cases.